The genuine lexpps.exe file is a software component of Lexmark Imaging Studio by Lexmark.

 The program has no visible window.
 The file is not a Windows system file.
 The program listens for or sends data on open ports to a LAN or the Internet.
 The file is a trustworthy file from Microsoft.
-Lexpps.exe is able to record inputs.
-Therefore the technical security rating is 44% dangerous, however also read the users reviews.
+Lexpps.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 46% dangerous, however you should also read the user reviews.

 Recommended: Identify lexpps.exe related errors